 - Flu-like symptoms

-Colostrum generally works best when taken on an empty stomach with 6 to 8 ounces of water.
+Colostrum generally works best when taken on an empty stomach with 6 to 8 ounces of room-temperature water.
 The liposomal delivery in Colostrum-LD® helps the bioactives reach the small intestine intact for maximum absorption into the bloodstream.
 Powdered colostrum can begin working in the mouth and continue its action down the entire G.I. tract.
 Capsules may be more convenient if you are traveling and unable to mix the powdered version; the downside is that capsules won’t benefit the upper G.I. tract, as they are enclosed/encapsulated until reaching the small intestine.
 In either case, wait at least 20 minutes before you eat.

-So how long does colostrum take to work?
+How long does colostrum take to work?
 Ultimately, colostrum is a food, and much like any other dietary supplement, the length of time it takes to see improvements can vary from person to person, based on a wide range of factors.
 Someone who is quite sensitive and aware of his/her body may feel benefits rather quickly – in a couple of days.
 On average, most people feel some improvement within four to six weeks.
 Colostrum works best when an overall healthy lifestyle is embraced.
 Poor lifestyle choices may compromise results.
-For the best results and ongoing health benefits, colostrum should be taken every day.This article was brought to you by Sovereign Laboratories, a world leader in the development of liposomal delivery to maximize the bioavailability of our dietary supplements.
+For the best results and ongoing health benefits, colostrum should be taken every day.Sovereign Laboratories, a world leader in the development of liposomal delivery to maximize the bioavailability of our dietary supplements.